fletchjp/CANCMDDC2/README.md

 I am building a second one using a Totem frame to hold the components and fit into a plastic box.
 I am currently sorting out the wiring.

+## Code

 I am adding the code for CBUS long messages.
 I am also making use of CBUS transmit buffers.

 CBUS.setNumBuffers(4,4); // Set TX buffers.
 Default for RX is 4.

+I have also changed over to pass the CBUSconfig object explictly to CBUS.
+This will allow me to rename it should I want to use the ArduinoMenu library which defines a class called config which causes problems in the client code.
+In that case I can rename the CBUS config to something else.